What to Expect During Your Life Insurance Medical Exam

 Further Reading

-Life insurance provides financial resources for your dependents after you pass away, and it gives you peace of mind.
-You may need to undergo a medical exam, though, to determine your eligibility for a life insurance policy and your premium cost.
-Even...
+Life insurance provides financial resources for your dependents after you pass away and gives you peace of mind.
+You may need a medical exam to determine eligibility and your premium cost, and even small improvements in blood pressure, weight, or ch...